-The Northeastern University DNP program includes advanced course work in leadership, practice inquiry, population health, informatics, and health policy.
+The Northeastern University post-master's DNP program includes advanced course work in leadership, practice inquiry, population health, informatics, and health policy.
 Our goal is to prepare the next generation of nurse leaders with a greater breadth of expertise so they can collaborate more effectively with interprofessional partners and provide leadership to enhance quality and safety.
-The DNP program curriculum is delivered online in a hybrid format.
+The DNP program curriculum is delivered online in an executive model hybrid format.

 Complete all courses and requirements listed below unless otherwise indicated.